-We provide training regarding slavery and human trafficking for senior management and all members of our Supply Chain, Procurement and HR Teams to ensure they understand the risk and provide guidance on how to report and manage any concerns.
+We provide training regarding slavery and human trafficking for senior management, managers and all members of our Supply Chain, Procurement, Legal, Health & Safety and HR Teams to ensure they understand the risk and provide guidance on how to report and manage any concerns.
 Our Modern Slavery and Human Trafficking Policy is published on our employee intranet and we will ensure continuing employee awareness through appropriate communications.
-We support the Stronger Together UK initiative and ensure appropriate representation at relevant workshops.

 Whilst we do not have any designated key performance indicators against slavery and human trafficking, our systems and controls regarding supplier screening and auditing allow us to periodically assess relevant policies are being adhered to.
 We will continue to monitor the effectiveness of our processes and take the necessary steps to improve, as appropriate.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the slavery and human trafficking statement for the financial year ending 31 December 2019 of: (i) Highland Spring Limited; and (ii) Speyside Glenlivet (HSL) Company Limited (a wholly owned subsidiary of Highland Spring Limited).
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the slavery and human trafficking statement for the financial year ending 31 December 2021 of Highland Spring Limited.

-The statement has been approved by the Group Management Team and will be reviewed annually.
+The statement has been approved by the Joint Managing Directors and will be reviewed annually.